tokens-studio/graph-engine/.changeset/metal-garlics-refuse.md

 "@tokens-studio/graph-engine": minor
 ---

-Add data mapping node, this node lets you map from one range to another.
+Add range mapping node, this node lets you map from one range to another.